Even though breakfast is just one of many meals of the day, it really has the ability to set the tone for all other meals.

 5. Place the eggs on top of spinach then serve.

-Hormone Balancing Breakfast Smoothie and A Handful of Nuts
+3. Hormone-Friendly Breakfast Smoothie and A Handful of Nuts

 When you’re short on time but still want a nutrient-dense breakfast, this combo works really well.